R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

 Next, ask the angry individual to repeat what they were saying before you asked them to pause.

 Be sure to take notes.
-It’s very difficult to maintain the same level of anger when you have to repeat what you said a second time.
+It’s tough to maintain the same level of anger when you have to repeat what you said a second time.
+They will also naturally slow down to accommodate your writing speed.

 4. Do a second pattern interrupt